simara-svatopluk/ddd-course/3-model/model.md

 ## Modeling

 Modeling is a process that aims to capture key concepts of reality.
-Modeling also means to ignore anything irrelevant, and this is as same important as capturing relevant concepts.
+Modeling also means to ignore anything irrelevant, and this is as important as capturing relevant concepts.

 ![unshaped reality converted to shaped abstract model converted to concrete implementation model](modelling.png)